 Community transport offers a number of different ways for people who would otherwise be unable to get out and about to visit shops and other local amenities.
 Find out community transport in Trafford.

-If you want to learn how to drive, you may be able to get a blue badge.
+If you drive, or if you are a passenger in a car, you may be able to get a blue badge.
 This will let you park closer to where you are going.

 You may be entitled to a disabled parking bay near your home.
 A disabled parking bay is outlined on the road with white lines and enables you to park near to your house.